Image Copyright Erika Fish

 I feel deeply privileged to be doing the work I am doing, of being allowed into the deepest depths and the lightest joys of people's lives and relationships.
 It is such relationships and my own yoga practice that has given me a sense of calm and of being at home in the world and in my body.
 I believe this (re)connection to self and others is an empowering part of healing and recovery.
 I hope to facilitate a safe space in which you can experience your self, your body and your breath as a pathway to healing; as a pathway to be.

 Edwina (fondly known as Eddie) is a Brisbane based Accredited Mental Health Social Worker, trauma-sensitive yoga facilitator, trainer, counsellor, and social worker.
-Edwina's framework is trauma informed and draws on values of social justice and human rights.
-Edwina believes that connection to the body and breath through yoga can provide useful tools for people who have experienced trauma and can ultimately be a part of their pathway to healing.
+Edwina believes that connection in a safe relationship and a reconnection to the body and breath through yoga can provide empowering and embodied tools for people who have experienced trauma and can ultimately be a part of their pathway to healing.
+Edwina's framework is deeply trauma informed and draws on values of social justice and human rights, with a deep belief that connection to self forms an important part of social activism and systemic change.
 She has a Masters in Social Work Studies and a Bachelor of Arts (Peace and Conflict Studies) with First Class Honours in International Relations.
 Edwina completed her initial 350 hour Level 1 yoga teacher training with the renowned Kate Pell and Dan Alder and a subsequent 300 hour certification in Trauma Center Trauma Sensitive Yoga (TCTSY) through the Trauma Center at Justice Resource Institute in Brookline, Massachusetts.
 In 2016, Edwina became a Licensed Trainer, Supervisor and Lecturer with the Center for Trauma and Embodiment at Justice Resource Institute and is the Queensland Director of TCTSY Australia.
 Edwina was the first TCTSY Facilitator and is the only Licensed trainer in Queensland.

 Edwina has been working in the community sector and private practice for 10 years.
 Edwina's services currently include: